oeg-upm/bimerr-kpi/documentation/readme.md

 * Automatic annotation in RDF-a of the html produced.
 * Association of a provenance page which includes the history of your vocabulary (W3C PROV-O compliant).
 * Metadata extraction from the ontology plus the means to complete it on the fly when generating your ontology.
-* Guidelines on the main sections that your document should have and how to complete them.
+* Guidelines on the main sections that your document should have and how to complete them..

 Widoco will create 3 different folders:
 |